scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 `Benchmarking Results`_ presents some results of performance benchmarking on problems related to machine learning and expression evaluation.
-`What kinds of work does Theano support?`_  gives an overview of the design of Theano and the sort of computations to which it is suited.
+`What kinds of work does Theano support?`_  gives an overview of the design of Theano and the sorts of computations to which it is suited.
 `Compilation by theano.function`_ provides a brief introduction to the compilation pipeline.
 `Limitations and Future Work`_ outlines current limitations of our implementation